What is an Option? Part 2

 Options can provide leverage.
 This means an option buyer can pay a relatively small premium for market exposure in relation to the contract value (usually 100 shares of the underlying stock).
 An investor can see large percentage gains from comparatively small, favorable percentage moves in the underlying index.
 Leverage also has downside implications.
 If the underlying stock price does not rise or fall as anticipated during the lifetime of the option, leverage can magnify the investment's percentage loss.
-Options offer their owners a predetermined, set risk.
+Options trading strategies offer their owners a predetermined, set risk.
 However, if the owner's options expire with no value, this loss can be the entire amount of the premium paid for the option.
 An uncovered option writer, on the other hand, may face unlimited risk.

 In-the-money, At-the-money, Out-of-the-money...

 The strike price, or exercise price, of an option determines whether that contract is in-the- money, at-the-money, or out-of-the-money.
 If the strike price of a call option is less than the current market price of the underlying security, the call is said to be in-the-money because the holder of this call has the right to buy the stock at a price which is less than the price he would have to pay to buy the stock in the stock market.
 Likewise, if a put option has a strike price that is greater than the current market price of the underlying security, it is also said to be in-the-money because the holder of this put has the right to sell the stock at a price which is greater than the price he would receive selling the stock in the stock market.
 The converse of in-the-money is, not surprisingly, out-of-the-money.
 If the strike price equals the current market price, the option is said to be at-the-money.